awsdocs/aws-app-mesh-user-guide/doc_source/meshes.md

 1. For **Mesh name**, specify a name for your service mesh\.

 1. \(Optional\) Choose **Allow external traffic**\.
-By default, proxies in the mesh will only forward traffic between each other\.
-If you allow external traffic, the proxies in the mesh will also forward TCP traffic directly to services that aren't deployed with a proxy that is defined in the mesh\.
+By default, proxies in the mesh only forward traffic between each other\.
+If you allow external traffic, the proxies in the mesh also forward TCP traffic directly to services that aren't deployed with a proxy that is defined in the mesh\.

 1. Choose **Create mesh** to finish\.